 A better option is in a public area with high footfall.
 That will deter thieves because they will probably be spotted, and there’s a fair chance there will be a CCTV camera nearby.

-Don’t forget bicycle insurance
+Don’t forget your bicycle insurance

-We hope you’ve found this guide on insurance-approved bike locks useful.
-Buying a decent lock is your first line of defence again bike thieves.
+- Buying a decent lock is your first line of defence against bike thieves.

-Your second is understanding how to lock your bike securely.
+- Your second is understanding how to lock your bike securely.

-The third is getting insurance for your bike.
+- The third is getting insurance for your bike.

-If the worst does happen and someone makes off with your bike, you’ll need an insurance policy and a company that’s got your back.
 Most insurance policies will require you to use a Sold Secure Gold or Diamond rates bike lock, and provided you do use it (and don’t just keep it in a cupboard at home), they’ll be there to get you back on two wheels, pronto.

 BICYCLE INSURANCE AND THEN SOME